organizachon/Jacobi-Method/README.md

 ## About

-Jacobi Method is a Linear Algebra application that implements the iteractive Jacobi method algorithm.
+Jacobi Method is a Linear Algebra application that implements the iterative Jacobi method algorithm.

 ## Technologies